We've Researched The Most Eco Raw 'Leathers'

-An incline in vegan/vegetarianism over that last 5 years has given rise to a popular demand of cruelty-free ‘leather’ goods (or no-leather goods).
+An incline in vegan/vegetarianism over that last 5 years has given rise to popular demand of cruelty-free ‘leather’ goods.

-The reason we even suggest trying out a leather alternative is not only because of the cruelty-free side but also because the production of creating animal leather includes a process called tanning.
-This involves the use of harmful chemicals that can have a detrimental effect on the environment when not disposed of correctly.
+One of the reasons we suggest ditching leather is not only because it is cruelty-free but also because the production of animal leather includes a process called tanning.
+This uses harmful chemicals that have a detrimental effect on the environment, especially when they're not disposed of correctly.

 We’ve done a bit of research on these sustainable and cruelty-free alternatives so you don’t have to!

-Known professionally as Muskin, this mushroom based ‘leather’ is one of the leaders of vegetable-based raw materials.
-Using the cap of a Phellinus ellipsoideus, an inedible mushroom species, the material is produced in a similar way to animal leather but uses a completely natural procedure for its tanning process.
+Known professionally as Muskin, this mushroom-based ‘leather’ is one of the top vegetable-based raw materials.
+Using the cap of a Phellinus Ellipsoideus (I don't know how to pronounce that either!), an inedible mushroom species, the material is produced in a similar way to animal leather but uses a completely natural approach for its tanning process.
 This means that it takes place without the use of harsh chemicals.

 Official laboratory tests have even proved this mushroom sub-type to be a hygienic material, stopping the proliferation of bacterium.

 Apples are known to not only be delicious but also to purify contaminated water.
 Beyond that, with the combination of apple flour, dehydrated and powered apple skins, mixed with water and a natural glue, comes the birth of Pellemela, Apple leather which is then flattened out using a pasta roller!